will-wow/result-async/README.md

 }
 ```

 Much better.
 But still, errors are treated really differently than normal data.
 And in TypeScript, errors are also untyped.
-For a genuine exception that's fine, but there are a lot of cases where I expect a call to sometimes fail (for instance, checking if a resource exists, and creating one if it doesn't, where creation itself might fail).
-In those cases, having to rely on errors can feel a little heavyweight.
+For a genuine exception that's fine, but there are a lot of cases where I expect a call to sometimes fail (for instance, a request to an endpoint that could 404).
+In those cases, having to rely on catching errors can feel a little heavyweight.

 The functional programming world has an answer for this - the Result type.
 It's in [Haskell](http://book.realworldhaskell.org/read/error-handling.html#errors.either), [Ocaml](https://ocaml.org/learn/tutorials/error_handling.html#Result-type), [Elixir](https://medium.com/@moxicon/elixir-best-practices-for-error-values-50dc015a06f5), and more.
 The idea is to have a function that could fail return a response that's marked as either a Success or a Failure.
 Then you can react to that result status, pass it along, ignore it, or whatever - just like any other data structure.